aryanBandral/dotfiles/README.md

 Dotfiles for a custom Hyprland + Arch linux theme.

-the Theme uses catppuccin-Mocha-sky colors as a base.
+the Theme uses [catppuccin-Mocha](https://github.com/catppuccin/catppuccin) colors as a base.

 ## IMAGES: